 Figure 3.
 Probability density function and cumulative distribution function for the proportion of accidental breakage per year of the standard condom

-7.2 ExampLe 2.
-Parameter Estimation Using the Method of Moments, Descriptives, and ProbabilitY CALCULATION
+7.2ExampLe 2.
+Parameter Estimation Using the Method of Moments, Descriptives, and ProbabilitYCALCULATION

 Twenty random samples were collected from 100 participants across different cities in a country (cluster sampling), and the following proportions of accidental condom breakage per year were obtained (Table 2).
 Respondents were asked whether they had experienced a condom break during vaginal or anal penetration in the past year.
 The data are known to follow a Beta distribution.
 Estimate its parameters using the method of moments.
 Calculate the mathematical expectation, median, and mode as descriptive measures of central tendency.
 Obtain the variance as a measure of variability.
 Additionally, calculate the skewness and excess kurtosis based on standardized central moments as measures of shape.
 Plot the probability density and cumulative distribution functions on a graph.
 Finally, indicate the probability that there will be less than one-fifth accidental breakage, between one-twentieth and one-tenth accidental breakage, and more than one-fourth accidental breakage.